yjeroen/oci8Pdo/README.md

 ## A Yii Extension to simulate the Oracle PDO using the PHP OCI8 functions.
 The PDO simulation files can be used without Yii as well.

 The goal of this PDO class is to simulate 99% of the PDO functions that you use in an application.
 If you find any problems, I would love the feedback.
 Please open an Issue.
+Creating UnitTests is on my TODO list.

 ## 1. Usage standalone
 Include the Oci8PDO.php file into your project.